mjtamlyn/ayb-notes/6-git-database.md

 ### Transactions

 These are basically commits - many changes can happen together.
+There can be really long lived ones - they're called branches!